roothuntervn/CTF-Writeup/Newark-Academy-CTF-2019/README.md

 ```

 #### Solution
-Review the code, I found out that the nextRand() function will create new seed based on previous one:
+Review the code, I found out that the nextRand() function will create new seed based on the previous one:
 ```c
 uint64_t nextRand() {
   // Keep the 8 middle digits from 5 to 12 (inclusive) and square.